-(Nebraska Intelligent MoBile Unmanned Systems) is an exciting place where the latest research and technology in software and systems engineering, robotics, and sensor networks converges to develop more capable and dependable UAVs.
+The Nebraska Intelligent MoBile Unmanned Systems Lab is an exciting place where the latest research and technology in software development, systems engineering, robotics, and sensor networks converge to develop more capable and dependable UAVs.

-Research into complex biological systems through data integration, analytics, computational modeling and knowledge discovery, to understand cellular responses to environmental stimuli, and to elucidate the molecular interaction network involved in complex biological processes such as human diseases.
+The Systems Biology and Biomedical Informatics Lab’s research explores complex biological systems through data analysis, computational modeling, cellular responses to environmental stimuli, and the molecular interaction involved in biological networks.